antiguru/rahmen/README.md

 not be shown at the end of the line.
 Use a wider screen or a narrower font to reduce the probability that this will happen.

-The font size is configurable to a certain extent using the `font_size` argument.
+The font size is configurable using the `font_size` argument or the configuration file.

 Rahmen is designed to run on low-power devices, such as the Raspberry Pi 1 (in fact it was specifically created to build a digital picture frame out of an old monitor and an old Raspberry Pi 1 due to the lack of